onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 sidebar_position: 6
 ---

-Integrating Cadence into EVM applications on Flow blockchain enables developers to leverage the best of both worlds.
+Integrating Cadence into EVM applications on Flow enables developers to leverage the best of both worlds.
 This guide demonstrates how to batch EVM transactions using Cadence, allowing applications to embed multiple EVM transactions in a single Cadence transaction, conditioning final execution on the success of all EVM transactions.

 This feature can supercharge your EVM application by unlocking experiences otherwise impossible on traditional EVM platforms.

-## Learning Objectives
+## Objectives

+After completing this guide, you'll be able to

 - Construct a Cadence transaction that executes several EVM transactions such that if any EVM transaction fails, the entire set will revert